-Above right Crystals of diamond, some displaying the characteristic forms (particularly the octahedron) of the cubic system Note the high lustre Far right Diamond in its parent rock of kimberlite from Kimberley, South Right A single crystal of flamond in its matrix Left Graphite, one of the forms of carbon, from Siberia The other form is diamond
+Above right: Crystals of diamond, some displaying the characteristic forms (particularly the octahedron) of the cubic system.
+Note the high lustre Far right: Diamond in its parent rock of kimberlite from Kimberley, South Africa Right: A single crystal of diamond in its matrix.
+The faces are curved Left: Graphite, one of the forms of carbon, from Siberia.
+The other form is diamond